hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 Dynamic configuration elements must be fully configured before the invocation of `add*Config` method: at that point, the configuration object will be delivered to every member of the cluster and added to each member's dynamic configuration, so mutating the configuration object after the `add*Config` invocation will have no effect.

+As dynamically added data structure configuration is propagated across all cluster members, it is possible that failures may occur (e.g. timeout, network partition).
+The configuration propagation mechanism internally retries adding the configuration whenever a membership change is detected.
+However if an exception is thrown from `add*Config` method the configuration may have been partially propagated to some cluster members and adding the configuration should be retried by the user.

 Adding new dynamic configuration is supported for all `add*Config` methods except:

 - `JobTracker` which has been deprecated since Hazelcast 3.8
 - `QuorumConfig`: new quorum configuration cannot be dynamically added but other configuration can reference quorums configured in the existing static configuration
 - `WanReplicationConfig`: new WAN replication configuration cannot be dynamically added, however existing static ones can be referenced from other configurations, e.g., a new dynamic `MapConfig` may include a `WanReplicationRef` to a statically configured WAN replication config.
+- `ListenerConfig`: listeners can be instead added at runtime via other API such as `HazelcastInstance.getCluster().addMembershipListener`, `HazelcastInstance.getPartitionService().addMigrationListener` etc.

 ### Handling Configuration Conflicts